Spring 2025 Colloquia

 How the Right Became Right: The Origins and Development of Modern American Conservative Thought

-James Keating, Patrick Macfarlane
+James Keating, Sandra Keating

 This colloquium investigates the political, religious, historical, and cultural background of modern American conservative thought.
 Because conservatism represents a significant dimension of contemporary politics, and has allied movements in philosophy, aesthetics, and religion, we believe that offering such a colloquium will be of great interest and contemporary relevance to our students, and will also serve as a fitting capstone to the first three semesters of DWC.
 Students will engage with a wide variety of primary texts from the history of American conservative thought.
 This legacy is quite rich, and encompasses themes beginning with the founding of the American republic and the debates about the ratification of the constitution, outlined in The Federalist Papers, to current issues uniting (and possibly dividing) traditional conservatives, neoconservatives, and libertarians.
 The colloquium begins by examining the global political background – national socialist, collectivist, and totalitarian – against which American conservative thought developed.
 It ends by examining current issues important to American conservative intellectuals, such as the defense of free speech.